Ghost Writer Frequently Asked Questions

 I also work closely with agents, publishers and author consultants, so you won’t be left floundering on your own after we’ve completed your manuscript.

-If you ghost write my book for me, who owns the copyright?
+If you ghost write for me, who owns the copyright?